Color Glass Condensate meets High Twist Expansion: Interference contribution: Triple-single scattering

 The differential cross-section has three contributions to the single-triple interference ``right cut":

 These three contributions are:

 where

 and similar expressions for other perturbative factors.
 For the explicit expressions of the perturbative factors see Sec.\,\ref{app:pert-factor-RC}.
 We note that compared to the double scattering contribution (c.f.
-Eq.\,\eqref{eq:double_scattering_XSec_Initial_Hard}), the perturbative factors for triple-single interference in Eqs.\,\eqref{eq:single-triple_scattering_XSec_Initial_Hard-Right} and \eqref{eq:single-triple_scattering_XSec_Initial_Hard-Right} possess an additional overall minus sign, which is characteristic of interference contributions.
+Eq.\,\eqref{eq:double_scattering_XSec_Initial_Hard}), the perturbative factors for triple-single interference in Eq.\,\eqref{eq:single-triple_scattering_XSec_Initial_Hard-Right} possess an additional overall minus sign, which is characteristic of interference contributions.